chesapeake bay beaches maryland

 Because the Chesapeake Bay is enormous and has miles of coastline, there are tons of beaches to explore.
 There are over 1000 different areas with public access to enjoy this stunning Bay.
 Instead of going to Ocean City, if you live close to the Chesapeake Bay, it is well worth the visit and provides plenty of incredible beaches the entire family will love.

-Here are the best Chesapeake beaches in Maryland all along the Chesapeake Bay!
+Here are the 20 best beaches on Chesapeake bay in Maryland!

 1. North East Beach

-Elk Neck State Park has one of the best beaches to visit in Maryland if you want to swim.
+Elk Neck State Park has one of the best beaches on the Chesapeake bay to visit in Maryland if you want to swim.
 It is at the top of the Chesapeake Bay, so it has more freshwater, meaning you probably won’t see many jellyfish on the North East Beach.

 You will find a playground for the kids to enjoy on the beach.
 Because you can do so many fun water activities, this is a very popular beach and a great spot to visit with your family!